ochaniashish/hugo-try/content/authors/admin/_index.md

 highlight_name: true
 ---
 ![Cornell](logo2.svg)
 Hi!
 I am a Ph.D. candidate in Accounting at Samuel Curtis Johnson School of Management, Cornell University.
-I will be joining Binghamton University School of Management as an Assistant Professor in Fall 2023! <\br> I am broadly interested in understanding investors’ demand for information and how this demand affects capital markets and the information production function of intermediaries.
+I will be joining Binghamton University School of Management as an Assistant Professor in Fall 2023!

+I am broadly interested in understanding investors’ demand for information and how this demand affects capital markets and the information production function of intermediaries.
 In my job market paper, I study the information production function of financial media in capital markets.
 Specifically, I examine how cryptocurrency markets influence the media coverage of earnings announcements.